hawkinsw/medava/README.md

                     Double.class, Double.class);
 ```

 `getMethod` searches the associated instance (`itemToLoad` in this case) to find a handle for a method with the give name (`isTemperatureRangeAcceptable` in this case) that takes the specified number and type of arguments (two `Double` instances in this case).
 If there is no such method (or some other error occurs), then an exception is thrown.
 As soon as the first exception is thrown in a `try` block, no further code in the `try` block is executed!
 The code in the `catch` block that we implemented simply returns `false` to indicate (defensively) that the item to be loaded cannot be shipped in the current transporter.
 The method handle that is (conditionally) found is an instance of a class -- just like _everything_ in Java (with a few exceptions).
-That class offers its clients an `invoke` method that gives them the power to invoke that found method on a particular object with a particular set of parameters.
+That class offers its clients an `invoke` method that gives them the power to invoke _the found method_ on a particular object with a particular set of parameters.
 If you squint,

 ```Java